-To charge Leave Time for expired Adverse Weather Time Taken, the employee performs 2 transactions in the Employee Leave System.
+To charge Leave Time for expired Adverse Weather Time Taken, the employee performs two transactions in the Web Leave System.

-- Puts a description in the Comments section (e.g., "2 hours of vacation taken to clear expired adverse weather time taken").
+- In the Web Leave System, at the Submit Request page, enter a leave transaction as vacation, comp, or bonus leave.
+Include a description in the Comments section (e.g., "2 hours of vacation taken to clear expired adverse weather time taken").

-Entering these transactions charges the employee's leave time and clears the expired Adverse Weather time that was not made up before the expiration date.
+The date entered for both steps listed above must be the same date and must be a date prior to the expiration date of the Adverse Weather.
+Entering these transactions clears the employee’s expired Adverse Weather time that was not made up before the expiration date.

 If an employee's paycheck must be adjusted to settle expired Adverse Weather time taken, the Leave Administrator must access and complete the Post Adverse Weather page from the Employee Leave System's main menu.
 The request should include a description (e.g., Hours deducted from paycheck dated mm/dd/yy to offset Adverse Weather on mm/dd/yy) in the Comments section.